 Discover more ways to learn while enjoying nature

-The new educational partnership recognises some of the state’s most significant environmental sites as learning destinations.
+The new educational partnership recognises some of the state’s most significant environmental sites as learning destinations, including all our national parks!

 Run by the University of Adelaide, South Australian schools sign up to the program and encourage their students (between the ages of 5 to 18 years old) to discover what our state has to see and offer, while discovering future study and employment pathways.